 The median early-career salary of library and information science students with a bachelor’s degree is $30,500 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $26,950 (25th percentile) and $34,050 (75th percentile).

-Note that some of these people may have jobs that are not directly related to a library science degree.
+It is possible that some of these people may have taken positions that were not related to library science.

 Salaries According to BLS